 - Open the Zadig Application that you have downloaded

-You will see ‘1 device found’ at left corner.
+You will see ‘1 device found’ in the left corner.

 - Select Driver and Install